 The cinema, despite all the technological changes of the last thirty-five years, has changed very little.
-The short films were actually projected video, the feature was traditional film.
+The short films were actually projected video while the feature was traditional film.
 There currently is an intense pressure in the movie industry to convert all film-making to digital video, due to its cheaper cost of production.
 When this does come to pass, I fear that the movie-house may be phased out also.
 Why would you want to go to a theater to see what you can see at home?

 I've seen projected video for a couple of years now, and it still is lacking in quality to film.
 If you make anything cheap enough, it will saturate the market and drive out any higher quality competition.
 And so the rule of the least common denominator wins out, and we are left the poorer.